 - To keep appointments and if you cancel with less than 48 hours you will pay the full cost, unless otherwise agreed.

-- To pay the agreed fee, in cash, at the beginning or end of each session, or afterwards by bank transfer.
+- To pay the agreed fee at the beginning or end of each session.

 You are responsible for your own thoughts, feelings, actions, and for your own personal growth.
 Your counsellor is here to help you to help yourself, to the best of your abilities.

-As your counsellor I may wish to keep notes of our work together and discuss the counselling that I am doing with you with my supervisor, in order to monitor and improve my practice.
+I may also discuss the counselling that I am doing with you with my supervisor, in order to monitor and improve my practice.
 This will be done in such a way as to protect your identity and to protect your confidentiality.